nikolaitM/DAPyr/docs/source/userguide/examples.rst

 .. note::

       Setting the *seed* parameter will only ensure equal ensemble initial states if **ensemble sizes are equal between experiments**.
-Additionally, the *seed* parameter does not enfore equality for either model truth or observation state vectors.
+Additionally, the *seed* parameter does not enforce equality for either model truth or observation state vectors.

 Using the :py:meth:`~DApyr.Expt.copyStates` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^